 About Harris County Department of Education: HCDE provides special education, therapy services, early education, adult education and after-school programming.
-Services are funded by government grants, fees and a local property tax of approximately \$9 per homeowner.
+Services are funded by government grants, fees and a local property tax rate of \$.005195.
 For every dollar in local property tax collected, HCDE provides \$4.40 in services to the 25 Harris County school districts.
-We operate four campuses for students with profound special education needs and adjudicated or recovering youth who require a low, student-teacher ratio and highly structured environment.
+HCDE also operates four campuses for students with profound special education needs and adjudicated youth who require a low student-teacher ratio and highly structured environment.
 One-hundred percent of students served on HCDE campuses are at-risk.
-We are governed by an elected board of seven trustees and have 1,076 employees and 33 facilities, including 15 Head Start centers.
-More info at www.hcde-texas.org.
+The organization is governed by an elected board of seven trustees and has 1,060 employees and 33 facilities, including 15 Head Start centers.
+More info at [2]www.hcde-texas.org.